All Episodes

 Like to be around my kids.

-You know, you can read about all these things.
+You can read about all these things.

-Should spend time and you know, I maybe you hate working out, go for a walk a half hour a day.
+Go for a walk a half hour a day.

-Get some sun in your face, a little bit of God and you know, God's, you know, perfect church, the outdoors, right?
+Get some sun in your face, a little bit of God and, you know, God's, you know, perfect church, the outdoors, right?

 Get a little spirit, clear your mind a little bit, say a prayer for the people you love.